ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/reference-architecture.md

 ![Diagram of an architecture for a {{site.data.keyword.openshiftlong_notm}} on VPC multiregion disaster recovery solution architecture](images/ROKS-VPC-DR-Arch.svg){: caption="{{site.data.keyword.openshiftlong_notm}} on VPC multiregion disaster recovery solution architecture" caption-side="bottom"}

-Review the following containers, SDS, and backup disaster recovery components, which corresponds with Figure 1.
+Review the following containers, SDS, and backup disaster recovery components that corresponds with Figure 1:

-   **Containers:**

 1. Separate hyperconverged compute and storage Red Hat OpenShift clusters are created in primary and DR region accounting for containerized applications and environments that require disaster recovery protection.